Engineered materials arrestor system: United States installations

 EMAS under construction.
 The slope part on the left is a blast shield.

 Higher EMAS bed with side steps to allow aircraft rescue and firefighting (ARFF) access and passenger egress.

 The FAA's design criteria for new airports designate Runway Safety Areas (RSAs) to increase the margin of safety if an overrun occurs and to provide additional access room for response vehicles.
 A United States federal law required that the length of RSAs in airports was to be 1000 ft by the end of 2015, in a response to a runway overrun into a highway at Teterboro Airport in New Jersey.
 At airports built before these standards were put into effect, the FAA has funded the installation of EMAS at the ends of main runways.
 The minimum recommended overall length of an EMAS installation is 600 ft, of which at least 400 ft is to consist of the frangible material.

-As of 2017 the FAA reported that EMAS systems had been used 12 times, but that in some situations pilots tried to avoid the EMAS, steering to the grass sides in 30–40 knots low-energy events in order to avoid publicity.
+As of 2017, the FAA reported that EMAS systems had been used 12 times, but that in some situations pilots tried to avoid the EMAS, steering to the grass sides in 30–40 knots low-energy events in order to avoid publicity.

 As of April 2019, ESCO's EMAS is installed at 112 runway ends at 68 airports in the United States, with plans to install three EMAS systems at two additional U.S. airports.

-As of September 2024 the FAA reported that EMASMAX® is installed at 121 runway ends at 71 airports in the United States.
+As of September 2024, the FAA reported that EMASMAX® is installed at 121 runway ends at 71 airports in the United States.

 Non-U.S. installations

 Of the 15 non-U.S. installations, eight were provided by Zodiac Arresting Systems (two in China, two in Madrid, one in Taipei, Taiwan (Songshan Airport), two in Norway and one in Saudi Arabia), six were provided by RunwaySafe (one in Switzerland, and three in overseas departments of France – one in Reunion Island, two in Mayotte), one in Japan, one in Germany, two in Brazil and one provided by Hankge (China).

-The first EMAS installation within the Australasia was at Queenstown International Airport (NZQN / ZQN) in New Zealand, which finished in March 2025.
+The first EMAS installation within Australasia was at Queenstown International Airport (NZQN / ZQN) in New Zealand, which finished in March 2025.
 An EMAS arrestor bed was installed at each end of the Runway 05/23 using the EMASMAX system developed by Runway Safe AB.

 In November 2024 Wellington International Airport (NZWN / WLG) in New Zealand also announced that part of a NZ$500m programme of infrastructure works will include the installation of an EMAS system and thus provide a small increase in the operational length of the runway.
-Installation works are due to commence in March 2025.
+This project was completed in March 2026, utilising over 3000 individual EMAS blocks to increase the available landing distance by 143m and available take-off distance by 37m.